zhaidewei/upchain_2025_s3/advance_contract/faa435a5/quiz.md

 1. ✅ Balance in erc20
 2. ✅ Ownership of these two token.
 3. ✅ Generate a permit signature
-4. Use this permit signature to do an NFT purchase
+4. ✅ Use this permit signature to do an NFT purchase

+### 3. Add Merkel tree hash value to NFTMarket contract.
+And require the permit buy signature contains Merkel tree hash

+3.1 In local script, add a script

+Add a Merkel_hash value to contract, only admin can update it. when deploy the NFTMarket contract, update the Merkel_hash value Provide method to read and update the value.

+Use Merkel proof to identify who is in whitelist, then can buy the nft at half price.

+Need to separate the
+TODO:
+permitBuy() -> permitPrePay + claimNFT

+Do the merkel check in claimNFT